Pick a value

 Bangladesh’s garment industry has grown rapidly over the past three decades.
 The sector is now the second largest exporter of ready-made garments after China and the biggest contributor to the country’s export earnings.
-It is estimated that there are more than 7,000 factories in the world, the Bangladesh readymade garment (RMG) industry has been leading the world in sustainable garment manufacturing.
+With the highest number of green garment factories in the world, the Bangladesh readymade garment (RMG) industry has been leading the world in sustainable garment manufacturing.
 The sector accounts for 83% of total export earnings of the country.

 This rapid growth in the country’s garment industry hasn’t come without a price.
-Most notably was the devastating Tazreen Group factory fire in 2012 and the Rana Plaza building collapse in 2013.
+Most notable was the devastating Tazreen Group factory fire in 2012 and the Rana Plaza building collapse in 2013.
 These two horrific events shocked the world, killing more than 1,000 workers and raising widespread international attention to the working conditions in the country and the role of international buyers in protecting workers.
 In response to these tragedies, there have been many multi-stakeholder efforts to improve safety conditions in workplaces throughout the country.
-As a result, the garment industry in Bangladesh is making strides towards becoming a more sustainable market for investment and sourcing with improved governmental policies, better working conditions, adoption of energy-efficient production processes and more.

 Still, Fair Wear audits show that involuntary excessive overtime remains a common issue, along with poor worker-management dialogue and wages that are far below living wage benchmarks.
 Restrictions on workers’ rights to freedom of association also remain common as do gender issues and a lack of safe building standards.

-Besides implementing Fair Wear code of labour practices, our work in the country is focused on two high-risk topics: building and fire safety and gender-based violence.
-The incidents at Rana Plaza and the Tazreen Group brought fire and building safety into the spotlight.
-In response, we launched our Enhanced Programme for Monitoring and Remediation in 2014, which was updated to Enhanced HRDD Policy on Fire, Structural and Electrical Safety in Bangladesh in 2022.
+Besides implementing Fair Wear code of labour practices, our work in the country was focused on two high-risk topics: building and fire safety and gender-based violence.
+In response to the the incidents at Rana Plaza and the Tazreen Group, we launched our Enhanced Programme for Monitoring and Remediation in 2014, which was updated to Enhanced HRDD Policy on Fire, Structural and Electrical Safety in Bangladesh in 2022.
 The programme supports existing initiatives and efforts, such as the Bangladesh Accord on Fire and Building Safety, and offers training sessions on fire and building safety for factory managers and trade unions.
 The programme also pushes Fair Wear member brands to think about the impact they’re making on the factory floor.
 We ask our member brands to consider things like how many factories they have a long-term relationship with or if their delivery times could be putting excessive pressure on a factory—questions that cut to the heart of the issues and prompt the reflection needed for change to occur.